-All three coordinators listed below will assist in organizing housing, airport pick up, orientation, weekly meetings and other logistics for all participants.
+Local Coordinators will assist in organizing housing, airport pick-up, orientation, weekly meetings and other logistics for all participants..

 Nora Oye Abbew hails from the Akuapem people, from a town called Tutu, in the Eastern region of Ghana.
 Nora currently works at program’s main rotation site, the Pediatric Hospital in Accra, as a registered general nurse.
 She has a diploma in General Nursing from a prestigious teaching facility in Accra.
 Her hobbies include exercising, researching, reading, listening to music, and traveling.